The Rise of O2O Marketing in China

 3. Where can Interactive Applications be used in O2O Marketing?

 Consumers want to interact with a product before making a purchase.
 That is to say, this allows them to do product research and compare prices while understanding what they’re buying before they make a purchase.

 This can be achieved through something as simple as implementing QR codes to facilitate information sharing about a product.
 Consequently, this can assist in building trust or simulating the entire purchasing experience from browsing and research to checkout.

-The Future of Online to Offline Marketing in China
+The Future of O2O Marketing in China

 For Millennial shoppers, the O2O experience means they can compare prices in-store, complete click and collect, or purchase items as they’re browsing or arrange delivery.

 To clarify, the O2O experience also works for basic transaction methods such as booking spa appointments and calling cabs.